-Benefits of Physical Therapy Equipment
+Benefits and Considerations for Physical Therapy Equipment

-Some of the most prominent benefits of investing in your own physical therapy tools is the ability to take charge of your recovery.
+One of the most prominent benefits of investing in your own physical therapy tools is the ability to take charge of your recovery.
 Whether you struggle with injury-related pain or a neurological injury, physical therapy is an essential part of rehabilitation.

 Fortunately, with the proper physical therapy tools and guidance from your therapist, individuals are able to practice at home as much as they want.
+Repetition matters when it comes to neuroplasticity and regaining function.
+By having your own tools and equipment, you are empowered to take charge of your journey to recovery and can complement what is being done in rehabilitation on your own schedule.

 When searching for at-home equipment, try to find physical therapy tools that are both engaging and motivating.
 Consistent practice is key to recovery, so it helps to search for equipment that you can see yourself using daily.
+Cost can also be a major barrier to purchasing equipment.
+If this is an issue, pay special attention to tools that can be used for a variety of different movements or exercises rather than a piece of equipment you can only use one, specific way.
+Value and versatility are important when considering your purchase.

 Most Popular Physical Therapy Tools